 - Installing shingles on a low pitch roof.
-See pictures below.
+See images below.

 - To nail down flashing.